 •Surface finish – lead-free or leaded HASL, different types of immersion silver, gold, and tin are all available.

 •Copper weight – you can choose the required Thickness per layer, and it can vary from 0.5 ounces to four ounces.
 Copper is used because of its high conductivity.

 Image 2: PCB Design & Manufacturing

 The design process starts with circuit design.
 The first thing you need to do is to come up with a document that is called a schematic.
-You can imagine it as a blueprint that will show all components in detail, and how they will communicate with each other.
+You can imagine it as a blueprint that will show all components in detail and how they will communicate.